Quantum algorithm for stochastic optimal stopping problems with applications in finance: Quantum algorithm

 \subsection{Quantum circuits for the stopping times}

 Recall that Theorem~\ref{thr:newdynamic} allows us to formulate the stochastic optimal stopping problem with dynamic programming for the optimal stopping times.
 Having introduced the quantum computational model, we are now in the position to construct quantum circuits for various computations related to the dynamic programming.
 In particular, we construct a unitary that propagates backwards the optimal stopping time by one time step according to Eq.~(\ref{eq:newdynamic}).
 In what follows, given a path $x\in E^T$, by $z_{\widetilde{\tau}_t(x)}$ we mean $z_{\widetilde{\tau}_t(x)}(x_{\widetilde{\tau}_t(x)})$, i.e., the associated payoff of the $\widetilde{\tau}_t(x)$-th time step of $x$.
+While we assume a fixed-point encoding model, we will drop the notation $\mathcal{Q}(\cdot)$ from now on for simplicity.

 \begin{lemma}[Quantum circuits for computing the stopping times] Let $\widetilde{\tau}_{t'}$, $t'\in\{0,\dots,T\}$, be stopping times defined in Eq.~\eqref{eq:newdynamic}.
 For all $t\in[T]$, given quantum query access to functions $\{z_{t'}:E\to\mathbb{R}\}_{t'=1}^T$ and $\{e_{t',k}:E\to\mathbb{R}\}_{t'\in[T-1],k\in[m]}$ in time $\mathcal{T}_{z}$ and $\mathcal{T}_{e}$, respectively, and to the components of real vectors $\{\widetilde{\alpha}_{t'}\in\mathbb{R}^m\}_{t'=t}^T$ in time $O(1)$, the following statements are true (let $e_{0,k}(x_0) := 1$): \begin{enumerate} \item There is a unitary $W_{t}$ such that, in time $O(\mathcal{T}_{z}+m\mathcal{T}_{e})$,